TrustedFirmware-M/tf-m-tools/docs/iat-verifier.rst

 .. code:: bash

-   $ compile_token -t PSA-IoT-Profile1-token -k tests/data/key.pem tests/data/iat.yaml > sample_token.cbor
+   $ uv run compile_token -t PSA-IoT-Profile1-token -k tests/data/key.pem tests/data/iat.yaml > sample_token.cbor

 *No validation* is performed as part of this, so there is no guarantee that a valid IAT will be produced.